cerebraljam/naive_bayes_notebook/README.md

 We could just ignore these variable because we might think that they are noise, or maybe we could create another probability distribution that addresses these new variables.

-### Add the missing variables to the buyer's likelihood
+### Add The Missing Variables To The Buyer's Likelihood

 Let's add the missing variables for the buyer and try again.